Simplifying Tax and Accounting from I Hate Numbers:

 About

-For some, watching paint dry, or a poke in the eye is better than dealing with their business numbers.
+For some, business accounting and tax planning is like watching paint dry, there is no desire to understand and deal with your business numbers.
 I get it, numbers can be scary, confusing, and boring, not what your business is meant to be about.
 But here’s the thing.
-If you’re serious about your business, you need to grab hold of your numbers, and connect with them.
+If you’re serious about your business, you need to grab hold of your business numbers, and connect with them.
 Falling in love with them may feel weird, but at least be on friendly terms with them if you want your business to survive and thrive.
 Numbers make you accountable, showing you the financial impact of your successes, a route map to success and highlighting those flip-ups.
 Above all, learning to love & use your numbers means you have a better chance of making money, what’s not to love.
 Fundamentally business is there to make money.
 You need to make money to survive and have impact.
 It’s about knowing how your future is going to pan out.
-As a business finance coach, financial story teller and tax advisor, I've helped thousands of businesses over the years.
+As a business coach, accountant for small businesses, tax advisor and author, I've helped thousands of businesses, not for profits and social enterprises over the years.
 I love numbers, but I get it that not many businesses will do so.
 I want to share my love of numbers through my podcast, to make it accessible, to help you and your business power forward.
 My aim is to make this podcast listener friendly, jargon and BS free.
 In the words of W.E.B.
 Dubois “When you have mastered numbers, you will in fact no longer be reading numbers, any more than you read words when reading books.
 You will be reading meanings.”